• Skip to main content

 Preferences

-We strongly prefer experienced candidates who have exhibited excellence in collaboration with colleagues, and the ability to create enthusiasm through Spanish curriculum with students.
+We strongly prefer experienced candidates who have exhibited excellence in collaboration with colleagues, and the ability to create enthusiasm through German curriculum with students.
 Preferred candidates will also have a demonstrated commitment to lifelong learning as evidenced by graduate-level work or an earned degree, as well as participation in professional organization conferences or seminars related in science content.

 Qualifications

-K-12 Spanish licensure, eligibility required
+K-12 German licensure, eligibility required

 The successful candidate must have earned a B.A. or B.S. degree.
 Candidate must possess highly effective interpersonal skills and the ability work harmoniously with a wide range of students, families, and staff members.
 Additional demonstrated qualifications include: commitment to the equitable education of all students; creative planning and organizational skills, and experience working with and celebrating diverse learners.